Income protection is more affordable than you think if you choose the correct coverage and features.

-So, you’ve decided that long-term disability insurance is the best way to cover the one in four chance you’ll experience a disability longer than 90 days in the course of your career.
-Good for you.
-Why risk it?
-Now you might be wondering what this protection is going to cost you.
+Long-term disability insurance is the best way to cover the one in four chance you’ll experience a disability longer than 90 days in the course of your career.
+It provides security when other forms of income protection, like Social Security disability insurance, short-term disability policies, or workers' compensation can't.
+But how much is this protection going to cost you?

 The long answer is more complicated.
 We’ll explain below and we recommend you read on.
 Long-term disability insurance (LTD) is important—it could be the only thing that keeps you from having to cancel your Netflix subscription at some point down the line.
 So you want to make sure you know what you’re buying.